 Tax Deferred Annuities

-The University offers additional retirement savings options.
-Employees may elect to enroll in the pre-tax 401(k), 401(k) Roth, 457, or 403(b).
-Contributions to the plans are subject to the IRS Annual Limit.
-Under current tax law, these plans provide opportunities to defer a portion of your income, the taxes on that income, and any interest earned until such time as you receive the funds, which usually occurs after retirement.
+The University offers additional retirement savings options alongside the required TCRS and ORP plans.
+These plans are separate from the TCRS and ORP and do not impact contributions to those plans.
+Under current tax law, the annuities provide opportunities to defer a portion of your income, the taxes on that income, and any interest earned until such time as you receive the funds, which usually occurs after retirement.
 In addition, employees who are separating from service may elect to make a tax deferred contribution from their unused annual leave payout.
-Participation in these programs is available to all regular faculty, staff, and residents, on a voluntary basis.
-Residents are not eligible for the employer match.
+Participation in these programs is available to all regular full or part time faculty, staff, and residents, on a voluntary basis.

 Contributions